Itential-Adapters/adapter-tufin_securetrack/TROUBLESHOOT.md

 ## Troubleshoot

 Run `npm run troubleshoot` to start the interactive troubleshooting process.
 The command allows you to verify and update connection, authentication as well as healthcheck configuration.
 After that it will test these properties by sending HTTP request to the endpoint.
-If the tests pass, it will persist these changes into IAP.
+If the tests pass, it will persist these changes into Itential Platform.

 You also have the option to run individual commands to perform specific test: